mobsoftware/mobsocial.webapi/README.md

-# MobSocial.WebAPI
+# MobSocial WebAPI

-WebAPI for MobSocial a free Open Source Social Network
+Free open source Web API for building Social Network applications

 If you would like to contribute, feel free to add an issue, create a fork and pull request, or contact us.